At the Door: Music video

 The last shot of the video is of the boy wandering his abandoned home before the video cuts away to a shot of a futuristic, edenic place as Casablancas sings about "waiting on the other side".
 The video's director and writer, Mike Burakoff, explains its meaning as: "There’s a feeling when you are growing up that you are just leaving for a second to go get something, that you’ll be right back.
 But reality is not the same as a memory, you can’t go back.
 Something or some time that feels so close to you can be impenetrably far away.
 It’s a feeling of loss that I get when I think about certain memories from my past.
 That notion is at the heart of this video… How do these different characters deal with loss?
 What does it feel like to face the future?"
 The video premiered at a campaign rally for 2020 presidential candidate Bernie Sanders in the New Hampshire Democratic primary.
 The video was inspired by films of the 1970s and 1980s such as Watership Down, The NeverEnding Story, Heavy Metal, and other films of the era.

 Personnel

-Personnel adapted from The New Abnormal liner notes.
+Personnel adapted from album liner notes, except where cited.